ScoutLogic

 Being repeatedly late on debt payments may signal that a candidate has trouble budgeting and meeting critical deadlines, which may not bode well for the position you’re hiring for.

-Liens and Foreclosures
+Liens and foreclosures

 Liens and foreclosures could also be a red flag.
 You may want to reconsider hiring someone with several liens or foreclosures in their history.

-Judgments and Lawsuits from Creditors
+Judgments and lawsuits from creditors

 If a potential hire is sued for their debts, you’ll know when you read their report up to seven years after it happened.